How to Incorporate:

 How do I incorporate online?

+It helps to know how to incorporate yourself online.
 Look up your state office for incorporating, which is usually the secretary of state, and search for a link to start the registration process.
 You will first have to make all the necessary preparations such as selecting a business name, conducting a business name search, and appointing a registered agent, before you can complete the articles of incorporation with all the necessary information.

 What are the benefits of incorporating yourself?